Installing Netrunner in 2 easy steps

 If you restart, let the system power down, then remove the stick and reboot.

-Step 3. (optional): Please look out for the other tutorials with tips what you may do at your first boot into Netrunner:
+Step 3. (optional): Please look out for the README tutorials with tips what you may do at your first boot into Netrunner.

 You can give feedback for this article or further discuss it in the forum linked below.